discloud/discloud.app/docs/classes/discloud_app.RequestManager.md

 ▪ `Static` `Readonly` **errorMonitor**: typeof [`errorMonitor`](discloud_app.DiscloudApp.md#errormonitor)

-This symbol shall be used to install a listener for only monitoring `'error'` events.
-Listeners installed using this symbol are called before the regular `'error'` listeners are called.
+This symbol shall be used to install a listener for only monitoring `'error'`events.
+Listeners installed using this symbol are called before the regular`'error'` listeners are called.

-Installing a listener using this symbol does not change the behavior once an `'error'` event is emitted, therefore the process will still crash if no regular `'error'` listener is installed.
+Installing a listener using this symbol does not change the behavior once an`'error'` event is emitted.
+Therefore, the process will still crash if no regular `'error'` listener is installed.

+**`Since`**

+v13.6.0, v12.17.0

 #### Defined in

-node_modules/@types/node/events.d.ts:327
+node_modules/@types/node/events.d.ts:383

 ## Accessors